sbrajesh/buddypress-mute/README.md

 Muting a user results in that member's activity items being removed from the site-wide activity stream.
 Members can be unmuted at any time.

-There are many reasons why you might want to mute a person.
-A friend could be posting too many promotional messages or a former colleague might be regularly talking about work projects.
-In many of these situations, blocking or unfriending aren't appropriate solutions because you don't want to dissociate yourself from that person.
+You might want to mute a friend because they are posting too many promotional messages or a former colleague because they are regularly talking about work projects.
+In many situations, blocking or unfriending a person isn't an appropriate solutions because you don't want to dissociate yourself from that person.

 ## Screenshots